Hand injuries are one of the most common orthopedic injuries. There is a broad spectrum of patterns of injuries by the hand.

 Fracture Proximal Phalanges Fixed With K Wire

-K wire is frequently used in treatment of fractures in children and in hand injuries among other things.
+K wire is frequently used in the treatment of fractures in children and in hand injuries among other things.

 The injury was treated with closed reduction and K wire fixation under C Arm.